Diana Oughton: Townhouse explosion

 The doctor who examined Oughton's remains said that she had been standing within a foot or two of the bomb when it exploded.
 It may, in fact, have gone off in her hands.
 Ayers has raised the possibility that Oughton may have intentionally detonated the explosion, and it has been reported that a vicious argument occurred throughout the previous day and night in which Boudin favored using antipersonnel bombs and that Oughton had misgivings.

 When Brian Flanagan reflects on his time as part of the Weather Underground Organization, he said "I was regretful over about 5 percent of what we did...I think 95 percent of what we did was great, and we'd do it again.
 And what was the 5 percent?
 The town house."
 When pressed, Flanagan said that he regretted "the deaths of the three Weathermen Ted Gold, Diana Oughton and Terry Robbins and the plan to bomb the dance at Fort Dix and the library at Columbia University, which could have taken lives."

 The Townhouse Explosion was the dramatic culmination of the grim political direction in which Weatherman had been headed.
 Laura Whitehorn, a former member of Weatherman, said "We were out of touch with what was going on, and we lost sight of the fact that if you're a revolutionary, the first thing you have to try to do is preserve human life."

 The Weather Underground Organization dedicated its book Prairie Fire to Oughton (as well as Sirhan Sirhan and many others).

 Diana Oughton's mother was notified at the Oughton home by a member of the Dwight, Illinois police force, once Oughton's identity had been confirmed.
 Mr. Oughton was on a business trip in London at the time of Diana's death.
 He stated in the Detroit Free Press that he was told on the phone that "his daughter's remains had been identified in a bombed Greenwich Village townhouse.
 She was a revolutionary terrorist and the bomb, intended for an adjunct of the Establishment in New York, had killed her by mistake."
 Mr. Oughton also stated in the article: "I knew she had friends in radical politics and that she was traveling around the country organizing teach-ins.
 But even as late as the (1968) Democratic convention she refused to take part in the violence.
 I'm sure she did this with a crystal clear conscience.
 There was nothing egocentric or self-centered about it."
 On Tuesday, March 24, 1970, Oughton was buried next to her grandparents in the family plot about a mile and a half outside of Dwight.
 Hundreds attended the funeral services.
-Some of the children Oughton had worked with at the Children's Community School pinned their fund-raising buttons, that Oughton had designed and made three years prior, to a bouquet of flowers at the explosion site.
+Some of the children Oughton had worked with at the Children's Community School pinned their fund-raising buttons, that Oughton had designed and made three years beforehand, to a bouquet of flowers at the explosion site.